landtechnologies/technical-challenge/land-ownership/README.md

 ## Task

-Our real-world end-users have the following requests:
+Our real-world end-users have the following request:

-- For a particular parcel of land, tell me which company ultimately owns the land.
-- For a given company, tell me how much land that company owns in total.
+- For a given company, tell me how much land that company owns in total (i.e. directly and indirectly).
-- Ideally, allow me to visualize the data in more depth, e.g. view parts of a company tree, with information on land ownership for each company.

-However this is a tech-challenge not the real world, so we'd just like to see a really basic script backed by in-memory data structures.
+As this is a tech-challenge not the real world, we'd just like to see a really basic script backed by in-memory data structures.

 _Don't forget to re-read the Guidelines at the top of the page!_